a-partha/real-estate-ai-qa/README.md

 5. If allowed, FastAPI calls the Airflow REST API to trigger a DAG run.
 6. Airflow runs tasks in Docker containers:
    - Build dbt models
-   - Create and search vectors
+   - Upsert and search vectors using the VectorDB's integrated embedding models
    - Call the Gemini API to route the question and generate an answer
 7. FastAPI polls the Airflow REST API to get the result.
 8. FastAPI logs the successful query to BigQuery for access control tracking.